Frankie116/TF-using-modules/project-035/README.md

     - Route Table Association

     - Subnet

     - Security Group (allow http, https & ssh)

-[02] Execute a Terraform run to build the above resources with Java & Apache installed on the EC2
+[02] Execute a Terraform run to build the above resources with Java & Apache installed on the EC2 [Done]